vivek-appscms/linguistto/translate/hindi-to-english.md

 ---
 layout: translate
 fileName: hindi_to_english
 from: hi
 to: en
 permalink: hindi-to-english-sentence-translation
+tool: hindi-to-english-sentence-translation
 ---